Root estimation in Galton-Watson trees

 \advance\sectcount by 1 \section\the\sectcount.
 Estimating the Root \hldest{xyz}{}{sec\the\sectcount}

-We are now ready to prove the first significant result.
-Lemma \the\denom\ has rendered the denominator in ({\oldstyle\the\probformula}) irrelevant in determining which node of the free tree is most likely to be the root.
-We are now left with the task of maximizing the numerator, and the following theorem shows that this can be done knowing only the offspring distribution and the given free-tree structure $F_n$.
+We are now ready to prove the first significant result. {Since $\bigl|\aut(F_n)\bigr|$ does not depend on the choice of root, this boils down to maximizing the quantity $\prob(u)\prod_v \deg_u(v)!$.} The following theorem shows that this can be done knowing only the offspring distribution and the given free-tree structure $F_n$.
 To simplify notation, for $i\geq 1$ we define